kellyjhorak/KARDS/README.md

 npm run build
 ```
 2. Then, navigate to your chrome extensions at "chrome://extensions"
-3. Next, ensure 'developer mode' is turned on, then select "Load unpacked"
+3. Next, ensure 'developer mode' is turned on (in the top right), then select "Load unpacked"
-4. Finally, select the 'dist' folder in KARDS/dist.
+4. Finally, select the 'dist' folder located in KARDS/dist.
 You should see the Den extension load without errors in "All extensions"

 # Timeline
 Den was developed as part of our INFO 491 Project Capstone, spanning the Winter and Spring quarters of 2025 (January to June 2025).